Kings overcome goalie's match penalty, beat rival Ducks 6-3 - WHIZ News

 Pheonix Copley made 16 saves before the Kings’ unlikely No. 1 goalie got a match penalty in the final minute of the second period for throwing punches with his blocker during a big brawl.
 Copley also skated out to accept John Gibson’s invitation for a center-ice goalie fight, but linesmen intervened first.

+“They were going at (Copley) a couple of times earlier in the game, so he had probably just had enough,” said Kings defenseman Drew Doughty, who had two assists.
+“I would have loved for the linesmen to just let ’em go, but Cop has been playing great for us, and we don’t need him getting injured.”

-Captain Anze Kopitar had a goal and an assist for the Kings.
-Blake Lizotte also scored and Jonathan Quick made eight saves after relieving Copley for the Kings, who have won three straight and six of eight.
+Captain Anze Kopitar had a goal and an assist for Los Angeles, which scored three times on the power play.
+Blake Lizotte also scored and Jonathan Quick made eight saves after relieving Copley for the Kings, who have won three straight out of the All-Star break while scoring at least five goals in three consecutive games for the first time since 2009.

-Gibson stopped 35 shots and Kevin Shattenkirk scored goals in back-to-back games for the first time in nearly two years for the last-place Ducks.
-Mason McTavish and Frank Vatrano scored in the third period for Anaheim, which has yielded 26 goals during a four-game losing streak following a two-week stretch of solid play.
+“You get excited to play these games,” Kempe said.
+“Every game, there’s something on the line.
+We know we have to win these types of games for sure.
+We’ve got to keep playing the way we’ve been playing.”

 Gibson then skated to center ice and slapped his stick to get the attention of Copley, who threw off his mask and skated out to tangle before getting stopped by a linesman.